Entanglement and factorization in axion-de Sitter universes: Conclusions

-Fourth, the fact that the universes are entangled suggests that information is {mutually encoded} between them, with an inverted arrow of time.
-This is similar to false vacuum decay eternal inflation in quantum cosmology, where there is some redundancy in the description of the theory producing different multiverse bubbles \cite{Hartle:2016tpo}. {Perhaps our explicit model would be useful to study a notion of quantum error correction between the pair of universes.}
+At last, the fact that the universes are entangled suggests that should be some redundant information encoded between them.
+This is similar to false vacuum decay eternal inflation in quantum cosmology, where there is manifest redundancy in the description of the theory producing different identical universes \cite{Hartle:2016tpo}.
+It would be natural to investigate if there is a notion of quantum error correction between the pair of universes from dS/CFT.
+One might want to start generalizing the Hamilton-Kabat-Lifschytz-Lowe reconstruction \cite{Hamilton:2005ju,Hamilton:2006fh,Hamilton:2006az,Hamilton:2007wj} for this setting.

-Another closely related and natural direction to pursue would be to study entanglement and correlators for axion-AdS space.
-However, it has been noticed that there are possible inconsistencies with the holographic dictionary if the Euclidean wormholes end on multiple boundaries \cite{Hertog:2017owm,Loges:2023ypl}, and the Lorentzian interpretation remains more unclear than the setting we have been considering.

-Finally, instead of the $\mathcal{I}^+$ view, one can study a holographic description of the particle horizon of the FLRW cosmology, similar to the Fischler-Susskind model \cite{Fischler:1998st,Diaz:2007mh}.
-However, it remains unclear the relation between the opposite universes if one only considers the particle horizon, unless it can encode information about the wormhole.
-In that case, the views might be compatible.
-It would be very interesting to study this connection with an appropriate quantum mechanical theory dual.
-It might also be interesting to study if some explicit approaches in dS space, such as \cite{Hikida:2022ltr}, could be modified to include axions matter.